xiaodaigh/FireFlower.jl/README.md

-# DistributedFrames.jl
+# FireFlower.jl
-A distributed dataframes
+A distributable dataframes.